CINPLA/exdir/README.md

 [![Anaconda-Server Badge](https://anaconda.org/cinpla/exdir/badges/installer/conda.svg)](https://conda.anaconda.org/cinpla)
 [![codecov](https://codecov.io/gh/CINPLA/exdir/branch/dev/graph/badge.svg)](https://codecov.io/gh/CINPLA/exdir)

-*Important*: The implementations contained in this repository are intended for feedback and as a basis for future reference implementations.
+*Important*: The reference implementation contained in this repository is intended for feedback and as a basis for future library implementations.
-They are not ready for production use.
+It is not ready for production use.

 # Experimental Directory Structure #

-The Experimental Directory Structure (exdir) is a proposed, open file format standard for experimental pipelines. exdir is currently a prototype published to invite researchers to give feedback on the standard.
+Experimental Directory Structure (exdir) is a proposed, open specification for experimental pipelines.
+Exdir is currently a prototype published to invite researchers to give feedback on the standard.

-exdir is an hierarchical format based on open standards.
+Exdir is an hierarchical format based on open standards.
 It is inspired by already existing formats, such as HDF5 and NumPy, and attempts to solve some of the problems assosciated with these while retaining their benefits.
 The development of exdir owes a great deal to the efforts of others to standardize data formats in science in general and neuroscience in particular, among them the Klusta Kwik Team and Neuroscience Without Borders.

 ## Installation